m-yuhas/igp-thesis-template/README.md

 * The abstract is now formatted in the same way as the declarations and other front matter.
 * Added a front matter section for list of acronyms.
 * Added an "Other Publications" section for works published during the PhD that are not presented in the thesis.
-* Updated the text in the candidate statement of originality, supervisor declaration, and authorship attribution statement to match the example provided by GC [[1](<https://entuedu.sharepoint.com/sites/Student/dept/sasd/oas/SitePages/Qualifying Examination and Thesis/Format of Final Thesis.aspx>)].
+* Updated the text in the statement of originality, supervisor declaration statement, and authorship attribution statement to match the example provided by GC [[1](<https://entuedu.sharepoint.com/sites/Student/dept/sasd/oas/SitePages/Qualifying Examination and Thesis/Format of Final Thesis.aspx>)].
 * Rearranged the front matter to match the order recommended by GC [[1](<https://entuedu.sharepoint.com/sites/Student/dept/sasd/oas/SitePages/Qualifying Examination and Thesis/Format of Final Thesis.aspx>)].
-* Automatically sign the candidate stament of originality, supervisor declaration, and authorship attribution statement if you have a transparent PNG or PDF of you and your supervisor's signatures.
+* Automatically sign the stament of originality, supervisor declaration statement, and authorship attribution statement if you have a transparent PNG or PDF of you and your supervisor's signatures.
 * Added proof, theorem, and lemma environments.
 * Added examples for subfigures, proofs, theorems, lemmas, and algorithms.